quipucords/qpc/docs/source/man.rst

 ``--output-file=path``

   Required.
 Path to a file location where the report data is saved.
+File extension must be tar.gz.

 Merging Scan Job Results
 ~~~~~~~~~~~~~~~~~~~~~~~~